beauwright/startup/README.md

 - Support for your applications interaction logic  ✅
   - In the call page, users can take notes, change the transcript title, add and remove notification words and dictionary words
 ## What changed in the JavaScript version?
 The Bootstrap JS was added to make the header navigation functional.
-Clicking on transcipts in the dashboard now opens a popup where the transcript and notes taken for that call appear.
+Clicking on transcripts in the dashboard now opens a popup where the transcript and notes taken for that call appear.

 In the call page, the user can now edit the title, take notes, and edit the transcript settings to add or remove notification words and custom dictionary words.

+JS was used to add a nice fade in effect to the cards on the home page as you scroll.
 ##
 There are multiple Git commits, each with a specific, useful comment attached ✅